jayfrey/facebook-messenger-bot/README.md

 Copy the hosted url and add the /webhook path as your callback url for webhook, for instance, https://70c2-175-141-86-30.ap.ngrok.io/webhook and verify with the random string from **VERIFY_TOKEN**

 ### Instruction for query product details
-To query product details, user can type "/<Query-Type> <Product-ID/SKU>", for instance, "/desc ".
+To query product details, user can type "/`Query Type` `Product ID/SKU`", for instance, "/desc ".
 The following is the list of query types:
 * desc
 * price
 * shipping